Sphinx Themes#

 Hopefully, the HTML code rest of the page is up to the theme, i.e. you can develop any web page HTML code except document body, global ToC and local ToC.

-Every theme must contain theme.conf
+Every theme must contain theme configuration file theme.toml

-.
-It is a text file with INI-like syntax that sets basic theme information.
+Theme cofniguration that sets basic theme information.
 It must contain [theme]

 section, and may contain [options]